2 electrocuted in two dists - Countryside - observerbd.com

 |

-Two people were electrocuted and another received injuries in separate incidents in two districts- Madaripur and Barishal, on Saturday.
+Two people were electrocuted in separate incidents in two districts- Patuakhali and Jamalpur, in two days.

-MADARIPUR: A man was electrocuted and another injured in the district town on Saturday evening.
+BAUPHAL, PATUAKHALI: A labourer was electrocuted in Bauphal Upazila of the district on Friday morning.

-The deceased was identified as Kawser, 26, son of Fazel Haque, a resident of Vaudubi Village in Nawabganj Upazila of Dhaka.
-He was an employee of a restaurant, named 'Labanga', in Madaripur Town.
+Deceased Md Al Amin, 32, son of Abdul Somed Mia of Uttar Talgachhia Village in Kathalia Upazila of Jhalakati.

-Police and local sources said Kawser along with another employee of the restaurant Rana was working in the kitchen at around 6pm.
+Local sources said Al Amin was working to extend electric line in Char Nimadi area under Chandradwip Union in the upazila.

-The injured were rushed to Madaripur Sadar Hospital, where the on-duty doctor declared Kawser dead.
+The deceased's family members alleged that Al Amin died because of negligence of Bauphal Palli Bidyut Samity.

-Officer-in-Charge of Madaripur Sadar Police Station Kamrul Islam Mia confirmed the incident.
+However, Deputy Zonal Manager of Bauphal Palli Bidyut Samity Md Sohrab Hasan denied the allegation.

-BARISHAL: A lineman was electrocuted in Rupatali area in the city on Saturday afternoon.
+SARISHABARI, JAMALPUR: A man was electrocuted in Sarishabari Upazila of the district on Thursday noon.

-The deceased was identified as Faisal Hawlader, 30, son of Sikim Ali Hawlader of Charbaria area under Kawnia Police Station in Sadar Upazila of the district.
-He worked as a lineman at the powerhouse in West Zone Power Distribution Company.
+Deceased Abdul Aziz was the son of Sunchar Sheikh, a resident of Narchapa Kanagram Village under Dayail Union in the upazila.

-Senior Station Officer of Barishal Sadar Fire Service and Civil Defence Hasan Ali said Faisal came in contact with a live electric wire at around 5:15pm while he was working on the powerhouse premises in Rupatali area, which left him dead on the spot.
+Locals and the deceased's family sources said Abdul Aziz climbed up a palm tree of one Mozammel Hossain in Borobaria Village under Kamrabad Union in the upazila at noon for plucking fruits.
+At one stage, he came in contact with a live electric wire there, which left him dead on the spot.